bsolomon1124/misc/PyPIGuide.md

 - [Packaging your project](https://packaging.python.org/tutorials/distributing-packages/#packaging-your-project)
 - [Uploading your project to PyPI](https://packaging.python.org/tutorials/distributing-packages/#uploading-your-project-to-pypi)

 Note that the above are two separate steps.
-The first consists of creating your distribution, mainly via putting a new directory `dist/` under your project’s root directory.
-The project is actually uploaded in the second step.
+1. The first consists of creating your distribution, mainly via putting a new directory `dist/` under your project’s root directory.
+When you build your package, `setup.py` creates a `dist/` directory in your project directory and puts everything on the specified packages along with everything in the `MANIFEST.in` file in a single `.tar.gz` file in that directory.
+2. The project is actually uploaded in the second step.

 You **invoke setup from the command line** to _produce eggs, upload to PyPI, and automatically include all packages in the directory where the setup.py lives_.
 See the [command reference](https://setuptools.readthedocs.io/en/latest/setuptools.html#command-reference) section of the `setuptools` docs for detail on each command.
-One of particular importance is the [upload](https://setuptools.readthedocs.io/en/latest/setuptools.html#upload-upload-source-and-or-egg-distributions-to-pypi) command.
+One of particular importance is the [upload](https://setuptools.readthedocs.io/en/latest/setuptools.html#upload-upload-source-and-or-egg-distributions-to-pypi) command.  `setup()` is also called when you run `python setup.py install` within the project directory.

 > _Note_: Most examples will shown snippets such as
 >